-- 12K.
-(1) An identification parade shall be conducted in a police station or other building under the control of, or regularly used by the Police Service in the normal conduct of their duties, in a room equipped with a screen permitting the eye-witness to view the suspect without himself being seen. - (2) An identification parade shall comprise a lineup of persons as follows- - (a) one suspect and at least eight other persons who resemble the suspect; or - (b) two suspects who resemble each other and at least twelve other persons who resemble the suspects. - (3) Where an identification parade is conducted, members of the parade shall, as far as possible, resemble the suspect in terms of race, colour, age, height and general appearance. - (4) Where an identification parade is conducted under subsection (3), the suspect, his representative or a Justice of the Peace shall be given an opportunity to object to any one or more persons being used in the lineup of persons or to the arrangements for the identification parade and such objections shall be recorded, in accordance with sections 12G(8) and 12H(4), by the identification officer.
+12K.
+(1) An identification parade shall Identification be conducted in a police station or other building under the control of, or regularly used by the Police Service in the normal conduct of their duties, in a room equipped with a one-way mirror permitting the eve-witness to view the suspect without himself being seen.

+(2) An identification parade shall comprise a lineup of persons as follows:

+- (a) one suspect and at least eight other persons who resemble the suspect; or - (b) where there are two suspects, each suspect should be placed on identification separate parades.

+(3) Where an identification parade is conducted, members of the parade shall, as far as possible, resemble the suspect in terms of race, colour, age, height and general appearance.

+(4) Where an identification parade is conducted under subsection (3), the suspect, his representative or a Justice of the Peace shall be given an opportunity to object to any one or more persons being used in the lineup of persons or to the arrangements for the identification parade and such objections shall be recorded, in accordance with sections 12G(8) and 12H(4), by the identification officer.

-- (5) Where the suspect, his representative or a Justice of the Peace objects under subsection (4), the identification officer shall- - (a) where practicable, take steps to remove the grounds for the objection; or - (b) where it is not practicable to take steps to remove the grounds for the objection, the suspect, his representative or the Justice of the Peace shall be told why his objection cannot be met and this shall be recorded in the approved form. - (6) Where an identification parade involves the use of a screen which permits an eye-witness to see the composition of the identification parade without being seen, the identification parade shall be conducted and everything said to, or by, an eye-witness shall be said in the hearing of the suspect, his representative or a Justice of the Peace. - (7) During the conduct of the identification parade, the identification officer shall at all times be in front of, and facing the parade in such a way so as not to obstruct the view of the identifying eyewitness and shall remain impassive in both demeanour and expression. - (8) Where a one-way mirror is not used and the eye-witness wishes to walk along the back of the identification parade, he may be allowed to do so alone while the identification officer remains in front of the parade.
+(5) Where the suspect, his representative or a Justice of the narade

+Peace objects under subsection (4), the identification officer shall-

+- (a) where practicable, take steps to remove the grounds for the objection; or - (b) where it is not practicable to take steps to remove the grounds for the objection, the suspect, his representative or the Justice of the Peace shall be told why his objection cannot be met and this shall be recorded in the approved form.

+(6) Where an identification parade involves the use of a one-way mirror which permits an eye-witness to see the composition of the identification parade without being seen, the identification parade shall be conducted and everything said to, or by, an eye-witness shall be said in the hearing of the suspect, his representative or a Justice of the Peace.

+(7) During the conduct of the identification parade, the identification officer shall at all times be in front of, and facing the parade in such a way so as not to obstruct the view of the identifying eye-witness and shall remain impassive in both demeanour and expression.

-- (9) The identification officer conducting an identification parade shall ensure that- - (a) the identification parade is recorded by video recording; and - (b) the movement of persons when entering or exiting the area in which the identification parade is being conducted is recorded by video recording. - (10) A copy of the original recording taken under subsection (9)(a) and (b) shall be supplied on request, to the suspect or his representative within seven days. - (11) The video recording referred to under subsection (9) shall be admissible in evidence.
+(8) The identification officer conducting an identification parade shall ensure that-

+(a) the identification parade is recorded by video recording; and

+(b) the movement of persons when entering or exiting the area in which the identification parade is being conducted is recorded by video recording.

+(9) A copy of the original recording taken under subsection (8)(a) and (b) shall be supplied to the suspect or his representative within seven days.

-Eye-witness in identification parade
+(10) The video recording referred to under subsection (8) shall be admissible in evidence.

-- 12L.
-(1) Each eye-witness to an identification parade shall be brought into the parade room one at a time, and no more than one eye-witness shall be in the parade room at a time while the identification parade is being conducted. - (2) The identification officer conducting an identification parade, shall be responsible for making proper arrangements to ensure that before an eye-witness attends an identification parade, he is not able to- - (a) communicate with any other eye-witness about the case or overhear
+Eye-witness 12L.
+(1) Each eye-witness to an identifiin identification parade shall be brought into the parade room one at a time, and no more than one eye-witness shall be in the parade room at a time while the identification parade is being conducted.

+(2) The identification officer conducting an identification parade, shall be responsible for making proper arrangements to ensure that before an eye-witness attends an identification parade, he is not able to-